 The games back section contains alternative rules from removing dice to tips on making additional homebrewed rules.
 They also offer input for changing core aspects of the game.
 One that was very appreciated to me as an asexual woman was an alternative rules for important relationships that are not romantic or physical.
 Putting this together with the end of the book’s extensive glossary of queer terms, you can tell this game was made for the whole community.
 And that is one of the many needed things it succeeds on.

 To conclude, having read and played through both playtest and finished Thirsty Sword Lesbians rulesets, it is fascinating to see the rules going from having potential to fulfilling that potential and beyond.

 Thirsty Sword Lesbians is far from just a name.
 It’s a game that explores queer feelings and identity extensively, in all their beauty.
-Even when that exploration may get rough, the game has done all it’s might to ensure that you are safe in this journey.
+Even when that exploration may get rough, the game has done all it can to ensure that you are safe in this journey.
 It may take inspiration from other systems, but what it does with that inspiration is completely original.

 If you’re asking me what I think of Thirsty Sword Lesbians, it’s that this is the game I’ve been waiting for a long while.

 It’s the game that looks you in the heart and says:

 Thirsty Sword Lesbians is on Kickstarter until November 12th, and is already funded and burning through stretch goals!